MicrosoftDocs/power-platform/power-virtual-agents/copilot-ai-plugins.md

 After you create your plugin, you need to [enable it for use in Microsoft Copilot](copilot-plugins-overview.md#use-plugins-in-microsoft-copilot).

-For more information about building and using prompt plugins, see [AI Builder prompts](/ai-builder/create-a-custom-prompt?branch=pr-en-us-766).
+For more information about building and using prompt plugins, see [AI Builder prompts](/ai-builder/create-a-custom-prompt).

 ## Custom automation with Power Automate flows

 Power Automate flow plugins let you define flows that can be called from AI surfaces in Power Platform.
-Flow plugins use the new **Run from Copilot** trigger and **Respond to copilot** action to define custom processes that can be invoked with natural language.
+Flow plugins use the new **Run from Copilot** trigger and **Respond to Copilot** action to define custom processes that can be invoked with natural language.

 **To create automation plugins:**